Princeton in the NBA

 Princeton basketball alumni are making their mark off the court as well.
 A few such alumni are listed below.

 • Will Venable '05 was also a standout baseball player at Princeton and has been in the San Diego Padres organization since being selected in the seventh round of the 2005 MLB Draft.
 He made his Major League debut with the Padres on Aug.
-29, 2008, and has played more than 500 games through the end of the 2012 season.
+29, 2008, and during the 2013 season passed Moe Berg '23 for most games played in the Major Leagues by a Princeton alum (674 through the end of the 2013 season) and hits in the Major Leagues by a Princeton alum (530 through the 2013 season).

 • Chris Young '02 also pursued a baseball career, making his MLB debut on Aug.
 24, 2004 for the Texas Rangers.
 He remained with Texas through the 2005 season before moving on to the San Diego Padres, for whom he pitched from 2006-2010.
-Since 2011, he has pitched for the New York Mets.
+In 2011 and 2012, he pitched for the New York Mets.
+For the 2014 season, he joined the Seattle Mariners.

-• Steve Mills '81 worked for the NBA from 1983-99, serving his last four years there as the Vice President for Basketball and Player Development.
+• Steve Mills '81, the current General Manager of the New York Knicks, worked for the NBA from 1983-99, serving his last four years there as the Vice President for Basketball and Player Development.
 From 1999-2009, he worked at Madison Square Garden, serving as the President and CEO from 2003-09.

 • Larry Lucchino '67 is the President and CEO of the Boston Red Sox, a position he has held since 2001 after serving in similar capacities with the San Diego Padres and Baltimore Orioles.